thanpolas/logality/README.md

 ### The custom "output" Function

 The custom output function will receive two arguments and is the final operation in the [execution flow][logality-flow].
-The input arguments are
+The input arguments are:

--   `logContext` **Object|String** Typically the logContext will be a native JS Object.
-The only exception is when you have [piped another Logality instance][pipe] and that upstream instance has a custom output that returns a string instead of an object.
+-   `logContext` **Object** logContext is a native
+    JS Object representing the entire log message.
--   `isPiped` **boolean** This argument indicates if the inbound "logContext" is the output of a piped instance or not.
+-   `isPiped` **boolean** This argument indicates if the inbound "logContext" is the output of a piped instance or not (comes from a library).

 #### Importance of Return Value for "output"

-Depending on what value is returned from your custom output function different actions are performed by Logality.
+Depending on what value is returned by your custom output function different actions are performed by Logality.

 #### Custom Output: Object Return